renatocaliari/contornos/docs/en/contornos.md

   * to propose a contorno process, needing an integrative decision.
   * propose people to support the contorno.
   * take action on direct internal contornos without participants: invite people to them or remove the contorno, with integrative decision.
+  * keep indicators updated in the system that the organization uses for public work
+  * keep projects updated in the system the organization uses for public work
   * share indicators with the outer contorno, at the frequency suggested by the outer contorno.
   * share about the progress of specific projects that significantly impact other contornos or consider it critical that other people from other contornos contribute, as often as suggested by the external contour, informing how this connects to the strategy and purpose of the external contour.